 THE PEACE PROCESS - The United States, as a Co-Chair of the OSCE Minsk Group, has a vested interest in advancing peace and bringing stability to the region.
-We appreciate the work of U.S. Co-Chair Andrew Schofer to bring about a peaceful and lasting resolution in what has been a tense and tenuous environment.
 The governments of Armenia and Artsakh have consistently indicated their desire to peacefully resolve the conflict and have offered confidence-building measures to help reduce tensions and build trust.
 Azerbaijan, however, has chosen a different path - one of blockade, bellicose rhetoric, deadly cease-fire violations, and attempts to isolate Armenia.
-In view of the escalation of the deadly cease-fire violations by Azerbaijan, including Azerbaijan's April 2016 military offensive, the Assembly supports efforts to prioritize the placement of OSCEmonitored, advanced gunfire locator systems and sound-ranging equipment to determine the source of attacks along the line of contact.
-The Assembly also supports funding for confidencebuilding measures to help facilitate a peaceful resolution of the Artsakh conflict.
+In view of the escalation of the lethal cease-fire violations by Azerbaijan, including Azerbaijan's April 2016 military offensive, the Assembly supports efforts to prioritize the placement of OSCE-monitored, advanced gunfire locator systems and sound-ranging equipment to determine the source of attacks along the line of contact.
+The Assembly also supports funding for confidence-building measures to help facilitate a peaceful resolution of the Artsakh conflict.
 In addition, the Assembly strongly believes that Artsakh's participation in direct negotiations should be restored as any solution to the conflict requires the consent of the people and leadership of Artsakh.
-The Assembly also urges the U.S. Co-Chair to the OSCE Minsk Group to uphold the fundamental principles of democracy, the right to self-determination and other basic human rights.
+The Assembly also urges the U.S. Co-Chair to the OSCE Minsk Group to uphold the fundamental principles of democracy, the right to selfdetermination and other basic human rights.
 Finally, the Assembly urges the U.S. Department of State to remove any official or unofficial restrictions on U.S.-Artsakh relations.